simpligility/maven-android-sdk-deployer/README.markdown

 older artifacts deployed to Maven central.
 If you use this tool make sure your dependencies are as documented here.

-The Maven Android SDK Deployer is a helper maven project that can be used to install the libraries necessary to build Android applications with Maven and the Maven Android Plugin directly from your local Android SDK installation.

 The android.jar artifacts in Maven central are available with the groupId com.google.android, whereas this tool uses android.android to avoid overlap.